marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 ## heaptrack
 * after improving the code by checking perf and then optimize, heap memory consumption comes into the view
 * heap memory allocations determine how much time is spent in malloc/free: better use code caches to avoid
-* `heaptrack ./labe_memory/lab_memory` - sometimes on-run-time-attach is also needed, but then you can only track the delta
+* `heaptrack ./lab_memory/lab_memory` - sometimes on-run-time-attach is also needed, but then you can only track the delta
 * those zst-files are self-contained; but debug-symbols have to be available to use a target-recording; if there are problems, then contact Milian via mail
 * after fixing: only 8 mibyte instead of 800 mibyte are used (and not leaked anymore)
 * but substring-solution has still too much allocations: substrings are created!
 * heaptrack-gui -d with two files: then diffing
-* moving a string-allocation outide the loop for resuing the buffer can improve things a lot (100k allocs saved with one simple move)
+* moving a string-allocation outside the loop for reusing the buffer can improve things a lot (100k allocs saved with one simple move)
 * std::exchange (even better than std::move); for move and invalidate
 * heaptrack has also a tab for the most used sizes
 * also watch the memory alignment: else padding happens due to the boundaries (for instance a bool) takes 8 bytes because of 7 bytes padding

 * question: how to deploy on target-system for long-time-test to check even for issues leaks:
   * better reduce this really to a well-defined case and then analyze this
-  * also create a pre-recorded data-input-file and then replay it for analyzis
+  * also create a pre-recorded data-input-file and then replay it for analysis

 * hotspot and heaptrack have app-images: for the latest and greatest use those; else rely on the distribution-ones
 * these tools should be completely independent to the used Qt-version